TUI-NICR/EMSANet/README.md

     [SUNRGB-D](https://rgbd.cs.princeton.edu/), and
     [Hypersim](https://machinelearning.apple.com/research/hypersim).

-    Please follow the instructions given in `./lib/nicr-scene-analysis-datasets` or [HERE](https://github.com/TUI-NICR/nicr-scene-analysis-datasets/tree/v0.5.3) to prepare the datasets.
+    Please follow the instructions given in `./lib/nicr-scene-analysis-datasets` or [HERE](https://github.com/TUI-NICR/nicr-scene-analysis-datasets/tree/v0.7.0) to prepare the datasets.
     In the following, we assume that they are stored at `./datasets`

+    > Use `--instances-version emsanet` when preparing the SUNRGB-D dataset to reproduce reported results.
+      See notes in evaluation section for more details.

 ## Results & Weights
 We provide the weights for our selected EMSANet-R34-NBt1D (with ResNet34 NBt1D backbones) on NYUv2 and SUNRGB-D*: